smic29/planner_app/README.md

 - [x] Category turbo-frame will not properly update if empty.
 - [ ] Clear task new form on complete then redirect back to add button?
 Maybe just make it a modal again?
 - [ ] Broadcast tasks?
+- [ ] Find way to have user switch to a task to a different category if they want to delete a category

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>